bigwoke/tsbot/README.md

 - enable - Enables the given command if it's disabled
 - gm - Sends the given message to all virtual servers (this seems buggy, I have a workaround but chances are it won't work for you)
 - reload - Reloads the given command
+- sgpadd - Adds the given user to the protected list for the given server group
+- sgprm - Removes the given user from a group's protected list

 Everything that isn't considered a root command can be toggled, including the passive functions.